 Flip Gordon may just be the most exciting wrestler on the independent scene today.
-If you disagree with that statement, just look at the opportunities that have been presented to him, not to mention his desire to improve both inside and out of the ring.
+The opportunities that have been presented to him, not to mention his desire to improve both inside and out of the ring.
 Over the past year, Gordon has earned notoriety while competing in Ring of Honor and Chaotic Wrestling.
-One of the most notable in ring qualities that Gordon possess is his versatility, and his ability to move around with the greatest of ease.
-He is blessed with a wide range of acrobatic skills stemming from a background in gymnastics.
+One of the most notable in-ring qualities that Gordon possesses is his versatility, and his ability to move around with the greatest of ease.
+Gordon is blessed with a wide range of acrobatic skills..
 He possesses a variety of interesting and exciting moves and the ability to perform high flying maneuvers with the greatest of ease.

-Fans can communicate with him on various social media, such as Twitter and Instagram, where he can be reached @theflipgordon
+Fans can communicate with him on various social media.
+He can be found on Twitter and Instagram, where he can be reached @theflipgordon

 In regard to John Cena, I think it was just the relatability, and he came in at the right time and he was one of the best in the ring?
 He was so entertaining that you just wanted to watch.

-Describe your early training under Brian Fury and how his early fundamentals remained with you.
+Describe your early training under Brian Fury and how his early fundamentals remained with Flip Gordon.

 It’s definitely tough love, but at the same time, he knows how to train people.
 For me, it was ‘Hey, we know you can do flips, but can we teach you everything else?
 Let’s teach you how to tell a good story.
 Let’s teach you how to work on your footwork.’
 All the other basic stuff that is going to make me a better wrestler.
 He has said, ‘You already know how to flip, I don’t need to teach you that, let me teach you the stuff that is in between.’

 Your first match was against Biff Busick, who now competes as Oney Lorcan in NXT.
-Describe any thoughts feelings or anything notable that you can recall from the match and what gained from the experience.
+Describe any thoughts feelings or anything notable that Flip Gordon can recall from the match and what gained from the experience.

 For example, I slipped on something, and he was able to catch it and fix it, he knew what was going on and stopped me from panicking, with me being the new or ‘green’ guy.
 Afterward, he was so nice, and even though something got messed up it didn’t matter, he was so patient with me.
 He took his time explaining to me what happened and what needs to happen next time.
 He was always the constant professional, and that was one of the coolest things about working with him.